National Ringette League: Structure and competition

-Teams compete in two conferences: the Western Conference, which consists of teams from British Columbia, Alberta, Saskatchewan, and Manitoba, and the Eastern Conference, which is further divided into Red and White sub-conferences and includes teams from Ontario, Quebec, and Atlantic Canada.
+Teams compete in two conferences: the Western Conference, which consists of teams from British Columbia, Alberta, Saskatchewan, and Manitoba, and the Eastern Conference and includes teams from Ontario, Quebec, and Atlantic Canada.
 Currently the league operates based on hub-style tournaments, and a team can expect to host 1–2 such tournaments a season, while traveling for an additional 4–5.
 NRL games are divided into four 13-minute periods.

 Characteristic of North American sports, the NRL is a closed league with no relegation.
 There is an annual draft in between seasons, which is the main entry for new players in the league.
 The NRL runs four regional drafts; in 2011, there was one for the region of Ottawa and Gatineau, another one for Manitoba, another for Southern Ontario, and another for the Montreal region.
 Trading among teams is also common.

 Some players are selected from the league to help form Canada's national ringette teams, while the league also draws some international players, especially from Finland.
 In some cases, players have been traded between clubs in Canada's NRL to Ringette Finland's semi-professional ringette league, SM Ringette (formerly called Ringeten SM-sarja), and vice versa.

 The NRL maintains a collaboration with the lower Ringette leagues in regards to the development of the young female players, therefore several teams of the NRL have affiliated development teams for Under 19 years old and Under 16 years old.
 The Canadian Ringette Championships for U16 and U19 takes place in the same place as the NRL playoff tournament elimination.
 It is this tournament which allows the tracers and talent scouts for the NRL teams to identify emerging young athletes as potential future NRL players.

 In 2008, the budget of each NRL team varied between $15,000 and $20000.
 The teams and the league contribute to cover all the transport spending, accommodation, and rent of arenas.
 The players must find their own financiers to pay for their equipment and personal spending and the players are not paid for play.